Bira/octopus-carnival/_posts/2016-11-22-equipment-part-1.md

 they need themselves and barter with their neighbors for the rest.
 They might still own some money from trading with traveling peddlers, but it's not unusual for it to be used solely for that purpose.
-Feudal lords at this level take their tribute in goods, not money.
+Feudal lords at this level take their tribute in goods more often than in money.

 These coin weights mean that the 10-thousand-coin "giant bag of gold" found in the orignal game would likely be a good deal smaller than its in-game graphic